germanattanasio/audio-analysis/README.md

 The user interface that this sample application provides is intended as an example, and is not proposed as the user interface for your applications.
 However, if you want to use this user interface, you will want to modify the following files:

 * `src/views/index.ejs` - Lists the YouTube videos and footer values that are shown on the demo application's landing page.
 These items are defined using string values that are set in the CSS for the application.
-(See the next bullet in this list.)
-By default, the items in the footer are placeholders for IBM-specific values because they are used in the running instance of this sample application.
-For example, the Terms and Conditions do not apply to your use of the source code, to which the [Apache license](#license) applies.
 * `src/views/videoplay.js` - Maps YouTube video URLs to API calls and initiates streaming.
 You will want to expand or modify this if you want to use another video source or player.
 * `src/index.sj` - Supports multiple types of YouTube URLs.
 You will want to expand or modify this if you want to use another video source or player.